andyrews/LavaLamp/README.md

 # Lava Lamp Hashing with Blob Detection
+- Main focus is on simulating true randomness with hardware-based entropy with lava lamps
+- With this, other applications can be:
+    1. Procedural Generation
+    2. ML model  benchmarking for handling true randomness

 ##Features
 - Detects lava lamp blobs in a video.
 - Extracts x, y, width, height, and centroid coordinates.